opposablebrain/remarkableOCRsync/README.md

 I wrote this in an evening and don't have the time to support it properly.
 If you like it, help me make it better.

+I admit this is not entirely end-user-friendly.
+If you know your way around a Unix shell, you should be ok.

 # Requirements
 * `[brew/apt/dnf] install imagemagick jq awscli`
 * `pip install boto3`